Preventing Childhood Lead Poisoning

 - Teach children to keep non-food items out of their mouths.

-Nutrients can help prevent the absorption of lead that is ingested.
-Provide children a well-balanced diet, low in fat and high in iron, calcium, zinc and vitamin C.
+Nutrients can help prevent the absorption of ingested lead.
+Provide children with a well-balanced diet low in fat and high in iron, calcium, zinc and vitamin C.

-- Do NOT cook, serve, or store food in opened cans, in dishes or pottery that contain lead, including water dispensers or in leaded crystal.
+- Do NOT cook, serve or store food in opened cans, dishes or pottery that contain lead, including water dispensers or in leaded crystal.
 Learn more about traditional pottery at the FDA website.